jlesage/docker-baseimage-gui/README.md

 ### User/Group IDs

-When using data volumes (`-v` flags), permissions issues can occur between the host and the container.
-For example, the user within the container may not exists on the host.
-This could prevent the container from properly accessing files and folders on the shared volume.
+When mapping data volumes (via the `-v` flag of the `docker run` command), permissions issues can occur between the host and the container.
+Files and folders of a data volume are owned by a user, which is probably not the same as the default user under which the implemented application is running.
+Depending on permissions, this situation could prevent the container from accessing files and folders on the shared volume.

-To avoid any problem, you can specify the user the application should run as.
+To avoid this problem, you can specify the user the application should run as.

 This is done by passing the user ID and group ID to the container via the `USER_ID` and `GROUP_ID` environment variables.